Progressive multi-fidelity learning with neural networks for physical system predictions: Introduction

 However, the effectiveness and trustworthiness of deep learning surrogates can deteriorate when acquiring high-fidelity data is prohibitively expensive to span the entire modeling domain adequately or even to fit a surrogate model.
 On the other hand, we might frequently rely on a wider range of low-fidelity data, obtained for instance from coarser simulations or simplified models, as well as heterogeneous sources of information.
 These additional datasets may differ in nature and modality, carrying complementary information: effectively integrating multiple data streams has the potential to improve predictive capabilities and foster a more holistic understanding of complex physical systems.

 In these scenarios, multi-fidelity strategies emerge as a powerful solution in many areas of science and engineering \cite{peherstorfer2018survey, mfPOD, ahmed2021multifidelity, kast2020non, geneva2020multi}.
-By leveraging data of different fidelity levels, multi-fidelity approaches enhance the model's ability to generalize across different regions, particularly where high-fidelity information is limited or unavailable, thereby achieving an effective compromise between computational cost and model accuracy.
-A wide range of multi-fidelity surrogate modeling techniques are developed using Gaussian processes \cite{Hagan2000, perdikaris2017nonlinear, alvarez2012kernels, lam2015multifidelity}, and, more recently, deep learning methods \cite{guo2022multi, meng2020composite, Motamed, liu2019multi, mfLSTM}, which address key challenges such as high dimensionality, scalability, and strongly nonlinear correlations across datasets.
-Nevertheless, most existing approaches are tailored to settings where datasets are structurally homogeneous -- for example, solution data generated with the same solver or model at varying discretization levels, or data from different solvers producing the same output quantities of interest \cite{mfPOD}.
-Therefore, challenges arise in incorporating diverse sources of information or different data types, a problem often referred to in machine learning as \textit{multi-modal} learning, impacting a wealth of application fields ranging from cancer biomarker discovery \cite{steyaert2023multimodal}, precision medicine \cite{boehm2022harnessing} and neuroimaging \cite{zhang2020advances} to wearable sensors \cite{narayanswamy2024scaling} and meteorological monitoring \cite{lahat2015multimodal}, just to mention a few.
+By leveraging data of different fidelity levels, multi-fidelity approaches enhance the model's ability to generalize across different regions, particularly where high-fidelity information is limited or unavailable, thereby achieving an effective compromise between computational cost and model accuracy. {A wide range of multi-fidelity regression methods have been developed using Gaussian processes \cite{Hagan2000, perdikaris2017nonlinear, alvarez2012kernels, lam2015multifidelity}, as well as other classical surrogate modeling techniques, including polynomial chaos expansions \cite{ng2012multifidelity,palar2016multi}.
+More recently, deep learning has been proposed to address challenges related to high dimensionality, scalability, and strongly nonlinear cross-fidelity correlations \cite{meng2020composite, liu2019multi, mfLSTM, guo2022multi, Motamed}.
+Within this line of work, several learning strategies have been explored for multi-fidelity data fusion, including heterogeneous domain training \cite{sarkar2019multi}, manifold alignment \cite{perron2021multi}, diffusion models \cite{shi2025diffusion}, and reinforcement learning approaches \cite{cutler2014reinforcement,sun2025multi}.} {Nevertheless, many existing approaches are tailored to settings in which datasets are structurally homogeneous.
+In this context, different fidelity levels provide information about the same quantity of interest, obtained from models or estimators of varying accuracy or computational cost.
+Typical examples include solution data generated using the same numerical solver at different resolution levels, or data produced by different solvers targeting the same output fields \cite{mfPOD}.} Therefore, challenges arise in incorporating diverse sources of information or different data types, a problem often referred to in machine learning as \textit{multi-modal} learning, impacting a wealth of application fields ranging from cancer biomarker discovery \cite{steyaert2023multimodal}, precision medicine \cite{boehm2022harnessing} and neuroimaging \cite{zhang2020advances} to wearable sensors \cite{narayanswamy2024scaling} and meteorological monitoring \cite{lahat2015multimodal}, just to mention a few.
 Additionally, datasets may not be available simultaneously at the time of surrogate construction but acquired at different stages, in which case retraining neural networks with new inputs may lead to the issue known as \textit{catastrophic forgetting}.